Changelog

 - jbct-reviewer.md build configuration checks

-- Added Pragmatica Lite Core dependency verification
+- Added Pragmatica Core dependency verification

 - Check for correct groupId, artifactId, version